OpenMined/PyDPValidator/README.md

 ## Citing this work

-You are encouraged to cite following paper for acedamic research:
+You are encouraged to cite orginal paper for acedamic research:

 ```bibtex
 @inproceedings{liu2019minimax,